No products in the cart.

 The Cattleya orchid from the Cattleya genus is the first thing you think of when orchids come to mind.
 The Cattleya orchids bloom showy, fragrant flowers.

-When you think of orchids, you can think of the Cattleya genus for its showy yet fragrant flowers.
 The blooms you’ll find in different color combinations and shapes.
-The fantastic thing is most species sport a large bloom stretching several inches across, and others have a smaller beautiful flower.
+The fantastic thing is most species sport a large bloom stretching several inches across, and others have a smaller flower.

-So if you are planning to invest in the Cattleya orchid, you have made the right choice.
+So, if you plan to invest in the Cattleya orchid, you have made the right choice.
 It is a perfect beginner plant to care for.

 What is Cattleya Orchid?

 The Cattleya plant grows wild in Central and South America and Costa Rica at high altitudes and humidity.
 The epiphytic plant grows on trees in the wild as they use other plants for support.

 Interestingly, Cattleya is named after William Cattley, a British horticulturist who received a shipment of these plants in 1818 from Brazil.
 Among these plants was this orchid, previously identified by William John Swainson.

 The orchid looked a bit grim, and Cattley nurtured it, and as he had a passion for orchids, the genus was named after him.
 Still, within the genus, you find up to four subgenera:

 Within the Cattleya subgenus, you find three sections: the Cattleya, Crispae, and Lawrenceanae, with five more series grouped in the Crispae.
 Currently, there are 45 known species of orchids, with some terrestrial ones known as corsage orchids.